TeraWulf Inc. Common Stock

 WULF

-TeraWulf Inc. is a digital asset technology company primarily engaged in environmentally conscious Bitcoin mining operations and high-performance computing (HPC) colocation services within the United States.
+TeraWulf Inc. is a digital asset technology company primarily engaged in environmentally conscious Bitcoin mining and high-performance computing (HPC) colocation services within the United States.
 The company positions itself as a sustainable energy-focused player in the competitive Bitcoin mining industry, leveraging clean power sources to differentiate its operations.
-The current investor narrative is dominated by the company's strategic pivot, as evidenced by a recent $900 million equity raise intended to fund an expansion into the high-potential AI data center market, which is driving significant debate regarding growth potential versus immediate shareholder dilution.…
+The current investor narrative is dominated by the company's strategic pivot, as evidenced by a recent $900 million equity raise intended to fund an expansion into the high-potential AI data center market, which has sparked debate over shareholder dilution versus long-term growth potential.…

 WULF